Top 7 Crazy and Unusual Bonsai Trees

 • pinterest

 Last August 6, 1945, bonsai master Masaru Yamaki was staying in his home when the bombing happened.
-A big force blew out his house’s windows, causing the glass fragments hit him.
+A significant force blew out his house’s windows, causing the glass fragments to hit him.
 Causing him to slash his skin.
-And has turned out that it was a B-29 bomber from the United States named “Enola Gay.”
+It has turned out that it was a B-29 bomber from the United States named “Enola Gay.”
 But not knowing that it was the world’s first atomic bomb dropped on Hiroshima in Japan.
 It was about two miles away from his house.
 Since Yamaki is a bonsai artist, he has many of them on the towering wall encircling his outside nursery.
-So it helped the bonsai to survive the bombing massacre.
+So, it helped the bonsai to survive the bombing massacre.

 These types of bonsai trees grow in large pots.
 Artists trim it to maintain its shape.
-But despite with there artistic freedom, bonsai artists look to nature for inspiration.
-It is a bonsai scale reproduction of what they are seeing in nature.
+But despite their artistic freedom, bonsai artists look to nature for inspiration.
+It is a bonsai-scale reproduction of what they are seeing in nature.
 Bonsai trees are growing, so they need regular attention.
 Some people even compare caring for a bonsai tree to caring for a pet.

 Crazy and Unusual Bonsai Trees